Published By Credit Suite at November 30th, 2015

-Purchase order financing helps free up your cash flow so you can grow your business and your profits.
+This type of financing helps free up your cash flow so you can grow your business and your profits.

 While a bank looks at your company’s finances, these loans focus on the financing and credit of your customers.

-There are a few different types of Purchase Order Financing currently available to help you and your business.
+There are a few different types of purchase order financing currently available to help you and your business.

 You can receive advances up to 100% of the purchase cost to your supplier.
 The bank will then pay your supplier and you receive immediate access to your goods.

-A second purchase order financing option is to issue a letter of credit to your suppliers.
+So, a second purchase order financing option is to issue a letter of credit to your suppliers.